Mehul2203/Linux-Commands/README.md

     + Just like a shortcut in Windows.
     + Pointer to the original file.
     + Inode is different from the original file.
     + Size is less than the original file.
++ **Soft Link**
+    + Different name of the same file.
+    + Copy of the original file.
+    + Inode is same as the original file.
+    + Size is same as the original file.